rodkranz/fakeApi/README.md

 You can use web page friendly if you access [http://localhost:9090/docs](http://localhost:9090/docs). this page will be generate in realtime the documents that you have in `JSONS` file.

-This is an example of page:
+This is a simple example of page:

 ![Docs Home Page](./docs/docs_01.png)